ChanTsune/Portable-Network-Archive/Specification.md

 This signals the end of the file data stream.
 The chunk data area is empty.

-#### AEND

-The `AEND` chunk must appear last.
-This signals the end of the PNA data stream.
-The chunk data area is empty.

 ### Auxiliary Chunks

 All Auxiliary Chunks must appear before the `AEND` Chunk